 Our days are filled with meeting new challenges.
 Your job may require you to work closely with others for long hours.
-It's normal to get involved in your work, a hobby, or even a friendship outside your marriage.
+It's normal to get involved in your work, a hobby, or even a friendship outside your marriage or committed love relationship.